riedelcastro/ucleed/README.md

     $ mvn compile

+If it looks like dependencies cannot be found, first try [this]:(https://groups.google.com/a/factorie.cs.umass.edu/forum/?fromgroups=#!msg/discuss/7F8laYbmU-w/eFJJ_tlerrMJ).

 ucleed stores preprocessed data in a mongo database.
 Hence you need to get mongo, and run the mongo server

     $ mongod